davidgiven/fluxengine/doc/building.md

 controls are and how to program the board.
 Remember that the big end of the board plugs into your computer for programming.

-When you're ready, open the `FluxEngine.cydsn/FluxEngine.cywrk` workspace, pick 'Program' from the menu, and the firmware should compile and be programmed onto your board.
+When you're ready, open the `FluxEngine.cydsn/FluxEngine.cyprj` project, pick 'Program' from the menu, and the firmware should compile and be programmed onto your board.